thunderk/spacetac/README.md

 *Play directly in your browser, no download or dependency required.*

+## How to develop

+If you want to build on your computer, clone the repository, then run:

+    npm install    # Install dependencies
+    npm test       # Run unit tests
+    rpm start      # Start development server, and open game in web browser

+After making changes to sources, you need to recompile:

+    npm run build

 ## Attributes

 * **Initiative** - Ability to play before other ships in the play order